PrachiKhatri22/HR-Analytics-PowerBI-Project/README.md

 ✅ **Make informed decisions** on retention strategies using real-time data.
 ✅ **Identify risk areas early** and take proactive measures to reduce turnover.

-By leveraging **data visualization**, this dashboard enables HR teams to move beyond **guesswork** and implement strategies that enhance **employee retention, productivity, and overall organizational health**.

----

 ## 👥 Who It Is Useful For
 - **HR Professionals & Talent Managers** – Helps in identifying attrition trends, improving employee retention, and making strategic hiring decisions.